-While those elements can help you get more business, what matters most is the content of your website.
+While investing in fancy tools and following the latest marketing trends can help you get more business, what matters most is the content of your website.
+High-quality content is key to your digital marketing strategy today.

 Download this post by entering your email below